 When entering into a purchasing agreement, many times the first document may not be the purchase agreement itself, it will likely be a purchase specification or scope of work that will use an existing agreement.
 It is possible to have a rock solid purchase agreement but still have difficulties if your purchase specification, statement of work or scope of work is not suitably written.
 In the event of a dispute between the parties, these documents endure the same examination as the purchase agreement’s terms.

 An accurate scope of work acts as a roadmap for your project, keeping it focused and on track.
 From a purchasing perspective, it is critical as it details what is being purchased, quantities, item specifications, amongst other critical purchase requirements.

-For more information on how SafeSourcing can assist you in exploring your procurement solutions for your business or on our “Risk Free” trial program, please contact a SafeSourcing Customer Service Representative.
+We enjoy bringing this blog to you every week and hope you find value in it.
+For more information on how we can help you with your procurement needs or on our “Risk Free” trial program, please contact a SafeSourcing Customer Service Representative.
 We have an entire customer services team waiting to assist you today.